postmanlabs/labs-docs/src/pages/postman-api-client/websocket-client/websocket-client-overview.md

 You can save your WebSocket requests into a collection.
 This enables you to reuse requests, share them with other team members, and add documentation to the collection of requests.

-To save a request, do the following:
+To save a request:

-1. Select **Save** in the request tab.
+1. In the upper right of the request tab, select **Save**.
 1. In **Save request**, under **Save to**, select a collection, or select **Create collection**.
 (Note that there are limitations to WebSocket requests in collections.
 Keep reading for more information.)
 1. If you are creating a new collection, enter a name and select **Create**.
 1. Select **Save**.